ONLINE REGISTRATION IS NOW CLOSED. YOU MAY STILL REGISTER ONSITE.

 8 a.m. – 11:30 a.m.
 General Staff Meeting, Magnolia III

 The General Staff will hold its traditional WSC meeting.
+This meeting is open to all members.

 8:30 a.m. – 11:00 a.m.
 Breakfast with the CAF Staff - Headquarters Tour THIS TOUR IS FULL